 Follow the guidance from ISO/IEC TR 24772-1:2019 clause 6.5.5.

-For class-based enums, ensure that enum values are not mutable by making members in an enum should be private and set in the constructor.
-If that is not possible, their visibility should be reduced as much as possible.
+For class-based enums, ensure that enum values are not mutable by making members in an enum type private, by setting the members in the constructor and by not providing setter methods.

-All enum fields should be final.
+Set all enum fields to be final.

-Use an enumerated type to select from a limited set of choices to make possible the use of tools to detect omissions of possible values such as in switch statements.
+Use an enum type to select from a limited set of choices to make possible the use of tools to detect omissions of possible values such as in switch statements.

 6.6 Conversion errors [FLC]